 I have been reading and hearing a lot about personal branding.
-You need to build your personal brand.
+You need to build your brand.
 You need to make sure the world knows who you are and what you can do.
 The more I hear about it the less genuine it feels.

 I spend time on different business networking sites.
 I see all sorts of branding terms next to people's names.
 The terms are all about building strategy and content delivery and brand positioning.

 When I think of branding I think about Marlboro cigarettes.
 What is their brand?
 The Marlboro Man.
 The lonesome cowboy staring off into the sunset astride his horse.
 His weathered face shows his toughness, his masculinity, the cigarette dangling from his lips.